-While the males weigh more, you’ll find those female Rottweilers tend to be rounder in the stomach.
+While the males weigh more, those female Rottweilers tend to be rounder in the stomach.
 Much of this is related to fat displacement.
-Males store less fat and more muscle, whereas females are often the other way around.
+Males store less fat and more muscle, whereas females are often the opposite.

-Either way, both sexes of this breed are at risk of rapid health gain, so it’s important for owners to stay on top of their diets because a Rottweiler that’s carrying too much weight is more at risk of health problems, including joint issues and some cancers.
+Either way, both sexes of this breed are at risk of rapid health gain, so owners need to stay on top of their diets because a Rottweiler carrying too much weight is more at risk of health problems, including joint issues and cancers.

 But What About Temperament?

-Often, behavioral differences come down to an individual dog’s temperament, and not their sex.
-Even with all the textbooks in the world, some dogs will simply buck the trend and act differently than expected.
+Behavioral differences often come down to an individual dog’s temperament, not sex.
+Even with all the textbooks, some dogs will buck the trend and act differently than expected.

 There’s Little Difference Until Puberty